Bound for Glory (2005): Pre-show

 Prior to Bound for Glory, TNA held a thirty-minute pre-show.
 During the broadcast, Mike Tenay announced that Kevin Nash had been hospitalized over the weekend and was not cleared to wrestle in the main event.
 Tenay stated that a replacement would be determined later in the night.

-A Four Way match between Sonjay Dutt, Alex Shelley, Austin Aries, and Roderick Strong was held during the pre-show.
-Dutt won the match at 12 minutes and 7 seconds after performing his signature Bombay-Ranaaerial maneuver on Strong into a pin attempt.
+A X Division Four Way match between Sonjay Dutt, Alex Shelley, Austin Aries, and Roderick Strong was held during the pre-show.
+Dutt won the match at 12 minutes and 7 seconds after performing his signature Bombay-Rana aerial maneuver on Strong into a pin attempt.

 A segment with Raven took place where he demanded to be placed in the main event for the NWA World Heavyweight Championship.
 Larry Zbyszko disagreed, resulting in Raven attacking him before security pulled Raven off.
 Rhino then came out and stated that he deserved the title shot more than Raven.

 Miscellaneous

 Bound for Glory featured employees other than the wrestlers involved in the matches.
 Mike Tenay and Don West were the commentators for the telecast.
 Jeremy Borash (for the main event only) and David Penzer were ring announcers for the event.
 Andrew Thomas, Rudy Charles, and Mark "Slick" Johnson participated as referees for the encounters.
 Shane Douglas handled the interview duties during the show.
 Besides employees who appeared in a wrestling role, Cassidy Riley, New Japan Pro-Wrestling (NJPW) president Simon Inoki, TNA president Dixie Carter, two Polynesian dancers, Scott D'Amore, Traci, James Mitchell, Gail Kim, and Team 3D (Brother Devon and Brother Ray) all appeared on camera, either in backstage or in ringside segments.